brageboe/optikk-gk/assignment-4-waveguide/Readme.md

-Chapter 10: Fibre Optics
+**Chapter 10: Fibre Optics**

 A slab waveguide is modeled as a three-layered thin film.

 Problems are given in Assignment_4.pdf, submitted solution in Optikk_GK_Assignment_4.pdf.

-Code files of interest are a4-1-multimode-TE.py and a4-2-multimode-TM.py, they are identical except for solving different mode relation equations and field components whose equations can be found in both pdf-files.
+Code files a4-1-multimode-TE.py and a4-2-multimode-TM.py are identical except for solving different mode relation equations and field components whose equations can be found in both pdf-files.

 User can choose the following parameters:
   * system wavelength